NCIEVS/evsrestapi-client-SDK/doc/code-gen/BUILDME.md

 ### Go client

-1. To generate the client code for python, run `./gradlew buildGoSdk`
+1. To generate the client code for Go, run `./gradlew buildGoSdk`
 2. Find the generated client in `build/go`
 3. Copy the new files generated from the `build/go/` folder to the `go-examples` folder.
+Do not copy `git_push.sh`
 4. Install necessary imports as per the Installation section in the README (which resides in `go-examples` [here](README.md)).
-   1. 🚫🚫 **DO NOT** replace any files in the `test` directory, instead only add tests to each file as necessary.
 5. 🚫🚫 **DO NOT** replace tests.
 Update tests to demo the new api calls or fix failing tests.
 The same applies to the `go-examples` README documentation.
 Avoid replacing api documentation in favor of adding new api calls in the same format (which is likely available in the auto-generated README).
 6. Verify the tests run successfully in the IDE and the terminal before pushing changes.